Hexatan/employeeDB/README.md

 ### API Enhancements

-The new REST API architecture makes it easy to add the following enhancements:

 *   **Authentication Middleware:** Implement JWT or session-based authentication to secure API endpoints and control access to sensitive employee data.
 *   **Rate Limiting:** Add request throttling to prevent API abuse and ensure fair usage across different clients.
 *   **Request Logging:** Implement comprehensive logging for API requests, responses, and errors for monitoring and debugging purposes.